-Hong Kong Exchanges and Clearing : NOTICE OF BOARD MEETING | MarketScreener
+Hong Kong Exchanges and Clearing : Notice of Board Meeting | MarketScreener

 NOTICE OF BOARD MEETING

-The board (the "Board") of directors (the "Directors") of Tian Shan Development (Holding) Limited (the "Company") hereby announces that a meeting of the Board will be held on Wednesday, 28 August 2019 for the purposes of, among other matters, considering and approving the unaudited interim results of the Company and its subsidiaries for the six months ended 30 June 2019 and its publication and the declaration of payment of an interim dividend (if any).
+The board of directors (the "Board") of Jiyi Household International Holdings Limited (the "Company") hereby announces that a meeting of the Board will be held at Room 1405, 14/F., Jubilee Centre, 18 Fenwick Street, Wanchai, Hong Kong on Friday, 30 August 2019 for the purposes of, among other things,

 By order of the Board